The Standards Committee

-If you believe that a member may have breached the Code of Conduct please submit your complaint in writing, together with any supporting documents, which you can do by completing the attached form and sending it to:
+If you believe that a member may have breached the Code of Conduct please submit your complaint in writing, together with any supporting documents, which you can do by downloading and completing the Standards Committee Complaints Form and sending it to:

 The City Solicitor

 Manchester City Council

 PO Box 532

 Please note that your identify and details of your complaint will normally be disclosed to the councillor who is subject to the complaint.
 This information will only be withheld in exceptional circumstances and at the discretion of the Standards Committee.
 If you consider that the information should be withheld, please indicate the reason(s) on the form.